 The Commission ordinarily prepares a Comment explaining each section it recommends.
 These Comments are included in the Commission's report and are frequently revised by legislative committee or Commission reports to reflect amendments made after the recommended legislation has been introduced in the Legislature.
-These reports, which are sometimes printed or noted in the legislative journals, provide background with respect to the Commission intent in proposing the enactment, such intent being reflected in the Commission's recommendation except to the extent that new or revised Comments are set out in the committee report itself or in a report on file with the committee.
+These reports, which are sometimes printed or noted in the legislative journals, provide background with respect to the Commission intent in proposing the enactment, such intent being reflected in the Comments to the various sections of the bill contained in the Commission's recommendation except to the extent that new or revised Comments are set out in the committee report itself or in a report on file with the committee.
 The Comment indicates the derivation of the section and often explains its purpose, its relation to other sections, and potential problems in its meaning or application.
 The Comments are